TERMS &

 • TITLE SEARCH: An examination of the public records to determine the ownership and encumbrances affecting real property.

-• STUB SEARCH: Any search that does not go all the way back to the first deed of record.
+STUB SEARCH: Any search that does not go all the way back to the first deed of record or start on or before 1920.
 Covers all liens and encumbrances of record as relates to the title in question for the period of time that the search covers.

 HOLLAND LAND TITLE & ABSTRACT COMPANY, INC.